LEGWORK: A python package for computing the evolution and detectability of stellar-origin gravitational-wave sources with space-based detectors: Derivations

 Because the LISA detectors are not stationary and instead follow an Earth-trailing orbit, the antenna pattern of LISA is not isotropically distributed or stationary.
 For sources that have unknown positions, inclinations, and polarisations, we use an average for the detector.
 However, for sources where these quantities are known we can consider the amplitude modulation of the strain due to the average motion of LISA's orbit.

 We write that the position of the source on the sky is given by the ecliptic coordinates ($\theta$, $\phi$), the inclination of a source is $\iota$ and the polarisation of a source (determined by its orientation relative to the detector) is given by $\psi$.
-We closely follow the results of \citet{Cornish2003} to write down the amplitude modulation as
+We follow the results of \citet{Cornish2003} to define the amplitude modulation.
+However, we adapt their expression to remain in the frequency domain and follow the conventions of more recent papers \citep[e.g.][Eq.\ 67]{Babak+2021} to write the amplitude modulation as

-where $\left\langle F_{+}^{2}\right\rangle$ and $\left\langle F_{\times}^{2}\right\rangle$, the orbit-averaged detector responses, are defined as
+where $\left\langle F_{+}^{2}\right\rangle_{\rm orb}$ and $\left\langle F_{\times}^{2}\right\rangle_{\rm orb}$, the orbit-averaged detector responses, are defined as

 and

 The orbital motion of LISA smears the source frequency by roughly $10^{-4}\,\rm{mHz}$ due to the antenna pattern changing as the detector orbits, the Doppler shift from the motion, and the phase modulation from the $+$ and $\cross$ polarisations in the antenna pattern.
 Generally, the modulation reduces the strain amplitude because the smearing in frequency reduces the amount of signal build up at the true source frequency.